top of page

 2

-The 2018 BMAPs should have reduced nitrate pollution, but nitrate levels in our springs have increased.
+The BMAPs put in place in 2018 should have reduced nitrate pollution.
+But nitrate levels in our springs have increased since they've been in place.

 In 2018, DEP needed to reduce nitrates in impaired Outstanding Florida Springs by 68% within 20 years to meet water quality goals.

-In the 2024 updates, because of increased pollution and wasted time, springs statewide must achieve a higher 72% reduction, in only 14 years.
+In the 2024 updates, because of increased pollution and wasted time, springs statewide must achieve a higher 72% reduction, and now the deadline is only 14 years away.

 3